quaps/BrainTrainer/README.md

 USE
+Download the repo, & execute the No Brainer application.

 1. Click on the speaker icon to turn on sound
 2. Adjust settings via the big dial by clicking & dragging upwards.
 Alternatively, you can select settings by clicking on the boxes next to the wave info at the lower left.